core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 The iPATCH method is used by CoOL clients to modify a subset of a datastore.

 To modify a datastore, the CoOL client sends a CoAP PATH request to the URI of the targeted datastore.
 The payload of the FETCH request contains the list of data node instance(s) to be updated, inserted or deleted.
-This list is encoded using a CBOR array and contains a sequence of pairs of "instance-identifier" and associated values.
+This list is encoded using a CBOR array and contains a sequence of pairs of 'instance-identifier' and associated values.

-Within each "instance-identifier", data nodes are identified using SIDs as defined by {{-core-sid}}.
+Within each 'instance-identifier', data nodes are identified using SIDs as defined by {{-core-sid}}.
 SIDs within the list are encoded as delta.

 On reception, the list is processed by the CoOL server as follows: